jjhelfman/PDF-to-Image/README.md

 ## Instructions

-1. Place the PDFs in an appropriately named folder in the directory, "\PDF to Image\Input".
+1. Place the PDFs in appropriately named folder(s) in the directory, "\PDF to Image\Input".

 2. Run "pdfToImage_wand.py" by double clicking or running from an IDE.
 If desired results cannot be achieved here, try running "pdfToImage_pdf2image.py", which converts PDFs to PNG.